ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 ### How it works
 {: #how-it-works}

-With FusionaaS, IBM delivers, installs, and operates infrastructure in your data center:
+With Fusion, IBM delivers, installs, and operates infrastructure in your data center:

 - **IBM-owned infrastructure**: IBM provides optimized racks, servers, storage, networking switches, and integrated software that connects to {{site.data.keyword.cloud_notm}}.
 - **Fully managed operations**: IBM handles all operational complexity while you retain physical control of your data.